Al3zama1/swe-notes/CCNA/24 - First Hop Redundancy Protocols (FHRPs).md

 `R1# show standby`

 ### NOTE
-It is a good LAN design principle to synchronize STP with FHRP when using multi layer switches (ei. distribution switches).
-Make sure  that the root bridge for any given VLAN is also the
+It is a good LAN design principle to synchronize STP with FHRP when using multi layer switches (ie. distribution switches).
+Make sure  that the root bridge for any given VLAN is also the active router in the FHRP.